IsabelTollman/ELEN4020A_Group7/README.md

 ### Branch: master

-This branch has been merged with the *'Code'* branch.
+This branch has been merged with both the *'Code'* and *'Documentation'* branches.
+Two folders:
+	* Code: contains contents of *'Code'* branch
+	* Documentation: contains contents of *'Documentation'* branch